-and $G_i$ is the product of general linear groups and a (possibly trivial) classical group, this allows us to use these computations to attack Proposition \ref{cr=1} in general.
+and that $G_i$ is the product of general linear groups and a (possibly trivial) classical group, we can use these computations to attack Proposition \ref{cr=1} in general.
 We will see it in the next two subsections.